Classification of lattice triangles by their two smallest widths: Ehrhart theory of lattice triangles

 which counts the number of lattice points in \(nP\).
 Therefore, studying pairs \((b(P),i(P))\) is equivalent to studying the Ehrhart theory of lattice polygons.
 In \cite{HNO} it was proven that for integers \(c\geq 1\) the cones

 contain no points \((b(T),i(T))\) where \(T\) is a lattice triangle.
 The boundaries of consecutive cones are parallel lines and describe strips of the plane where points \((b(T),i(T))\) can fall.
-Hofscheier--Nill--\"Oberg observed that there are periodic patterns in the points in these strips.
+Hofscheier--Nill--\"Oberg observed that there are periodic patterns in the points in these strips which can be observed in Figure~\ref{fig:b_i_main_plot} and \ref{fig:b_i_coloured}.

-In Figure~\ref{fig:biDivided} we look separately at the plot of \((b,i)\) for triangles \(T\) with an edge of lattice length \(\width^2(T)\).
-The triangles with a long edge generally fall further to the right on the plot although there is some overlap of the two cases.
-This would suggest that the patterns observed relate somehow to a triangle having one relatively long edge.
-By extending one edge of a triangle while maintaining as many of its other features as possible the following lemma explains why the periodic patterns occur. \begin{proposition} In the plot of \((b,i)\) the point corresponding to a triangle \(T\) falls on three (not necessarily distinct) lines with equation
+In Figure~\ref{fig:b_i_main_plot} and we plot points \((b(T),i(T))\) and denote which are realised by a triangle with or without an edge of lattice length \(\width^2(T)\).
+The periodic strips seem to be made up of triangles with a long edge, suggesting that the patterns observed relate somehow to a triangle having one relatively long edge.
+Additionally, Figure~\ref{fig:b_i_coloured} shows the same plot only now it is coloured by the smallest and largest first and second width of lattice triangles realising each point.
+In all of these plots, clear patterns emerge in the strips away from the \(i\)-axis.
+When coloured by first width, each strip has its own consistent colour.
+When coloured by second width, each strip has an even gradient of colour.
+This suggests that the points in a given strip are realised mainly by triangles with fixed \(w_1\) and evenly increasing \(w_2\).
+We make all of this precise in the following result.

-where \(w_j\) is the width of \(T\) with respect to the normal to one of its edges.
-Related points appear at regular intervals along each of these lines. \end{proposition}
+\begin{proposition} Let \(S_w\) be the set of points \((b(T),i(T))\) where \(T\) has width \(w\) with respect to the normal to one of its edges.
+Then we have

-\begin{proof} Fix an edge of \(T\) with normal \(u\) and say \(w=\width_u(T)\).
-There is an affine transformation which takes one of the end points of this edge to the origin, the other to the positive \(x\)-axis and the third vertex above the \(x\)-axis.
-We now have a triangle of the form \(T(0,(l,0),(a,w))\) for some positive integer \(l\).
-We will consider the sequence of triangles